akkadotnet/Akka.Streams.Kafka/README.md

   # Limits the query to Kafka for a topic's position
   position-timeout = 5s

+  # When using `AssignmentOffsetsForTimes` subscriptions: timeout for the
+  # call to Kafka's API
+  offset-for-times-timeout = 5s

+  # Timeout for akka.kafka.Metadata requests
+  # This value is used instead of Kafka's default from `default.api.timeout.ms`
+  # which is 1 minute.
+  metadata-request-timeout = 5s

+  # Interval for checking that transaction was completed before closing the consumer.
+  # Used in the transactional flow for exactly-once-semantics processing.
+  eos-draining-check-interval = 30ms

   # Issue warnings when a call to a partition assignment handler method takes
   # longer than this.
   partition-handler-warning = 5s